 The days also weren't as short as you might expect.
 While it's true that this part of Norway experiences permanent twilight for part of the winter, this only lasts for a handful of weeks.
 In fact, by the end of February, there were easily 8 hours of daylight or more to enjoy each day.

-I spent a week split between Alta and Tromsø, and would recommend this part of Norway to anyone looking for a great winter adventure.
+I spent a week split between Alta and Tromsø in late February, and would recommend this part of Norway to anyone looking for a great winter adventure.

 Here are 10 reasons why this part of Norway is awesome in the winter: